When you find a nursing home for a parent, you think they’ll be safe. However, sometimes the move doesn’t always go as well as you’d hope.

 Sexual abuse doesn’t just mean physical contact.
 Sexual abuse also means being forced to:

 - Take images

 Most victims are female and vulnerable or frail in some way.
 Sometimes, the perpetrators of the abuse will have dementia, which may drive their sexual urges.

 What should nursing homes do to prevent sexual abuse?

 A nursing home should have preventative measures in place.
 Further, they should report the incident/s to:

 - Law enforcement

 - Any other relevant state officials

-- Educate staff: Homes must train staff to recognize resident on resident abuse/assaults, When it occurs, they must act on the nursing home guidelines.
+- Educate staff: Homes must train staff to recognize residents-on-resident abuse; when it occurs, they must act on the nursing home guidelines.

-- Draw up guidelines: Each nursing home should have established guidelines in place for managing resident-on-resident abuse.
+- Draw up guidelines: Each nursing home should have established guidelines for managing resident-on-resident abuse.

-- Keep records: For the purposes of reporting, managing, and preventing abuse.
+- Keep records: For reporting, managing, and preventing abuse.

 - Deliver a person-centered approach: This means nursing homes should have a plan designed to meet the individual needs of the residents.

-- Assess potential triggers: As detailed earlier in this article, there are many factors that can trigger resident on resident abuse.
+- Assess potential triggers: As detailed earlier in this article, many factors can trigger resident-on-resident abuse.